ETGL-DDPG: A Deep Deterministic Policy Gradient Algorithm for Sparse Reward Continuous Control: The ETGL-DDPG Method

 Algorithm \ref{alg:exp with replay buffer} explains how the search generates an exploratory option.
 Initially, at state $s$, we create a list of frontier nodes consisting of only the root node $s$.
 If bucket of state $s$ in $B_{M}$ is empty: $b_{\phi(s)} = \varnothing$, there is no transition to approximate $\mathcal{T}(s,a)$.
 In this case, $\epsilon t$-greedy as in $\epsilon$-greedy generates a random action at $s$.
 Otherwise, when $b_{\phi(s)} \neq \varnothing$, $\epsilon t$-greedy conducts a tree search iteratively, with a maximum of $N$ iterations.
 At each iteration, a node $s_x$ is sampled uniformly from the frontier nodes, and a \emph{child} for $s_x$, noted as $s_{x'}$, is generated using \texttt{next\_state\_from\_replay\_buffer} function.
 If $n(\phi(s_{x'})) = 0$, we terminate and return the action sequence from the root to $s_{x'}$; otherwise, we repeat this process until we have added $N$ nodes to the tree.
 We then return the action sequence from the root to a least-visited node $s_{min}$:

 To justify this exploration method, we adopt the conditions outlined in \citet{DBLP:journals/corr/abs-1805-09045} to validate the sample efficiency of $\epsilon t$-greedy.
 We begin by introducing the relevant terms and then present the main theorem.
 Detailed definitions and proofs are provided in Appendix \ref{thm:PAC-RL}.
-The key idea is to define a measure that captures the concept of visiting all state-action pairs, as outlined in Definition \ref{def-cover-len}. \begin{definition}[\textbf{Covering Length}] The covering length \citep{EvanEyalMansour} represents the minimum number of steps an agent must take in an MDP, starting from any state-action pair $(s,a) \in \mathcal{S} \times \mathcal{A}$, to visit all state-action pairs at least once with a probability of at least 0.5. \end{definition}
+The key idea is to define a measure that captures the concept of visiting all state-action pairs, as outlined in Definition \ref{def-cover-len}. \begin{definition}[\textbf{Covering Length}] The covering length \citep{EvanEyalMansour} represents the minimum number of steps an agent must take in an MDP, starting from any state-action pair $(s,a) \in \mathcal{S} \times \mathcal{A}$, to visit all state-action pairs at least once with a probability of at least 0.5.
+We define the covering length only for discrete MDPs; for continuous MDPs, we consider a discretization of the state-action space $\mathcal{S} \times \mathcal{A}$. \end{definition}

 Our objective is to find a near-optimal policy, as defined in Definition \ref{good-pol}.